Why Marketplace Reconciliation Breaks for D2C Brands

 A brand doing ₹50 lakh/month in marketplace GMV might process thousands of transactions weekly.
 At low volumes, Excel-based reconciliation is merely painful.
 At growth-stage volumes, it's structurally impossible — the surface area for human error expands faster than the team can manage.
 Most brands cross the manual reconciliation threshold long before they realise it.

-What gets left at the table
+What Gets Left at the Table

 The financial impact compounds in ways that aren't immediately visible.
 Consider a brand doing ₹1 crore monthly GMV across Amazon and Flipkart.
 At a 3% leakage rate, that's ₹3 lakh per month — ₹36 lakh per year — quietly disappearing into incorrect deductions, missed reimbursements, and unrecovered returns.
 Not from fraud.
 Not from bad products.
 Just from financial opacity.

+The Claim Window Problem.
 Most marketplace reimbursement claims — for lost inventory, incorrect fees, or damaged goods — have strict filing deadlines, often 30–90 days from the original event.
 Brands running monthly or quarterly reconciliation cycles routinely miss these windows entirely.
 The loss is permanent and unrecoverable once the deadline passes.

 Beyond direct revenue leakage, broken reconciliation creates second-order problems: inaccurate COGS data leading to flawed pricing decisions, incorrect GST Input Tax Credit (ITC) filings, and an inability to accurately measure per-SKU or per-channel profitability.
 Strategic decisions — which products to double down on, which marketplace to invest in — are being made on fundamentally unreliable numbers.